AI

 · 5 min read

-Most companies treat chatbot implementation like installing software.
-They focus on the model’s capabilities while ignoring the infrastructure, deployment patterns, and failure modes that determine whether users will trust the system.
-This is the same thinking that led to the CrowdStrike incident on July 19, 2024, when a single sensor update caused 8.5 million Windows machines to crash globally, resulting in $5.4 billion in losses.
-The lesson applies directly to AI systems: sophisticated technology without proper deployment discipline creates catastrophic single points of failure.
+This is the same thinking that led to the CrowdStrike incident on July 19, 2024, when a single sensor update caused 8.5 million Windows machines to crash worldwide, resulting in $5.4 billion in losses.
+This lesson applies directly to AI systems: sophisticated technology without proper deployment discipline creates catastrophic single points of failure.
+Most companies treat chatbot implementation as a software installation, focusing on the model’s capabilities and ignoring the infrastructure, deployment patterns, and failure modes that determine whether users will trust the system.

 Mistake 1: Treating Deployment as a One-Time Event Instead of Continuous Validation

-Guillermo Rauch’s team at Vercel handles this differently.
-Next.js, which sees over 7.5 million weekly npm downloads, uses progressive deployment patterns borrowed from infrastructure engineering.
-They test changes with 1% of traffic, monitor error rates and latency metrics, then gradually expand.
 This same approach works for chatbots.
 A B2B software company I advised implemented canary deployments for their support chatbot, routing 5% of queries to the updated model while monitoring response quality metrics.
 They caught three critical failure modes before full rollout, including one that would have mishandled refund requests.
+Guillermo Rauch’s team at Vercel handles this differently.
+Next.js, which sees over 7.5 million npm downloads per week, uses progressive deployment patterns borrowed from the world of infrastructure engineering.
+They test changes with 1% of traffic, monitor error rates and latency metrics, and then gradually expand.

-The specific metrics matter here.
-Track not just response time but semantic accuracy, conversation abandonment rate, and escalation-to-human frequency.
 Cloudflare Workers enables this kind of edge-based traffic splitting with sub-50ms latency overhead, making it practical even for real-time chat interfaces.
+The specific metrics matter here: not just response time, but semantic accuracy, abandonment rate, and frequency of escalation to a human.

 Mistake 2: Ignoring Context Window Limitations and State Management

-Here’s what most people get wrong about chatbot failures: they assume the model itself is the problem when the real issue is context management.
-A context window of 4,000 tokens sounds generous until you realize that a typical customer support conversation with order history, previous interactions, and policy documents consumes 3,200 tokens before the user asks their first question.
+A context window of 4,000 tokens sounds generous, until you realize that a typical customer support conversation with order history, previous interactions, and policy documents consumes 3,200 tokens before the user asks the first question.
+Here’s what most people get wrong about chatbot failures: they think the model is the problem, but the real problem is context management.

-I’ve seen three specific patterns cause 80% of context-related failures:
+I have observed that three specific patterns cause 80% of the failures in context.

 • Failing to prune conversation history as discussions extend beyond 10 exchanges